boggle/bin_search/README.md

 * `bin_search_by` - same as `bin_search` but compares elements using `<=>` after mapping them with the provided block
 * `bin_assoc_by` - same as `bin_assoc` but compares elements using `<=>` after mapping them with the provided block

-Each of these methods needs to be called with a mode as a second argument.
+Each of these methods needs to be called with the searched element, and a mode as second argument.
 Available modes are:

 * `:asc` - array has been sorted in ascending order, find first element that is greater than or equal to the given element (default mode)